-Students focus on the health and wellbeing of individuals.
-Students develop the knowledge, skills and understanding required to explore and understand influences and make decisions regarding health and wellbeing.
-They consider the role of health and wellbeing in different contexts and explore ways of promoting positive outcomes for individuals, communities and global society.
+- Knowledge, skills and understanding required to explore and understand influences and make decisions regarding health and wellbeing. - The role of health and wellbeing in different contexts and - Ways of promoting positive health outcomes for individuals, communities and global society. - Evaluating current trends and issues that impact health and wellbeing - Reflecting on personal and community actions to promote and improve sustainable outcomes for individuals, communities and global society. - Advocating for change and considering moral and ethical perspectives.